eupnea-project/eupnea-project.github.io/docs/extra/faq.md

 Frequently asked questions (and answers) regarding the Eupnea Project.

+## What is the difference between the Mainline kernel and the ChromeOS kernel?

+Here is a full page comparing the two kernels: [Eupnea Kernels](/docs/project/kernels)

 ## I have UEFI/Custom BIOS installed on my Chromebook

 If you have completely replaced your Chromebooks firmware with a custom BIOS/UEFI, you will not be able to boot